Receding Gums Treatment

 - Eventual tooth loss due to the breakdown of the tissue and bone surrounding the teeth.

 At one80 Dental our Periodontal services team has an impressive breadth of experience and knowledge in the prevention and treatment of gum conditions at all stages.
 There are a number of treatments available for receding gums and depending on the extent of the recession the treatment required can vary.
-You may just need to see the hygiene services team for instructions on how to carefully clean the teeth at home in a way that does not impact your gums in a negative way; or you may need some deep cleaning therapy (RSD) and further guidance on how to maintain a good level of oral health; or you may need a consultation with our Specialist in Periodontics for a more detailed assessment and possible surgical intervention.
+You may just need to see the hygiene services team for instructions on how to carefully clean the teeth at home in a way that does not impact your gums in a negative way; or you may need some deep cleaning therapy (RSD) and further guidance on how to maintain a good level of oral health; or you may need a consultation with Dr Machin for a more detailed assessment and possible surgical intervention.

 More severe cases of gum recession will naturally require more detailed or advanced treatments which may be necessary to manage for both aesthetic and preventative reasons.